spoons-and-mirrors/subtask2/README.md

 ### TL:DR - Keep the agentic loop alive + parallel commands

 This plugins affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
-Basically, super powers for your slash commands
+Basically, super powers for slash commands

 - `return` send instructions to main session on **command** or **subtask(s)** results, can be chained.
 - `parallel` run subtasks concurrently (accepts arguments)